 If your state is not listed here, it probably means that your state does not directly recognize private accreditors.
 We accredit schools in nearly every state.
-Due to our valued independence, we do not seek direct recognition by the state.
+Due to our valued independence, we do not seek direct recognition by the state or through the regional accreditor recognized by the state (Cognia, etc.).
+Other Christian accreditors that do have cooperative agreements with these “regional” accreditors, are often subjected to state graduation requirements, teacher certification standards, and increasingly, “Diversity, Equity, and Inclusion” standards.

 ACCS accreditation is permitted in all states in which we operate.
 However, the following state-dependent limitations may be a relevant consideration for parents in a few states: